 The lodge (and the surrounding uneven landscape) aren’t wheelchair accessible.

 All welcome.
-There’s room for one under-16 a suite (ZAR1,500 per night).
+There’s room for one under-16 a suite (ZAR2,500 per night).
 Best of all, they get to sleep in the picture window – aka whale-watching HQ – which doubles as a single bed.
-Cots can be added for no extra charge.
-Free babysitting can be arranged.
+Cots can be added and babysitting is available for Z100 an hour a child.

 Extremely: the property is completely off grid.
 Solar power supplies the electricity, and pellet burners heat the water and underfloor heating.
 Food and wine are sourced locally, with a commitment to organic, seasonal produce.

 The choice is yours.
 Aside from the main restaurant, you can also arrange a fireside seat at an evening braai, a picnic on the beach, or even a table for two in the dunes.